oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ### Rendering Method "simple" {#rendering-method-simple}

 The `simple` rendering method is intended for use in applications that do not support SVG rendering.
-The object MUST contain the following properties:
+The object contains the following properties:

 - `logo`: An object containing information about the logo to be displayed for the type, as described in (#logo-metadata).
 This property is OPTIONAL.